solo-io/workshops/gloo-mesh/README.md

 ## Lab 6 : Access Control

 In the previous guide, we federated multiple meshes and established a shared root CA for a shared identity domain.
 Now that we have a logical VirtualMesh, we need a way to establish access policies across the multiple meshes, without treating each of them individually.
-Service Mesh Hub helps by establishing a single, unified API that understands the logical VirtualMesh construct.
+Gloo Mesh helps by establishing a single, unified API that understands the logical VirtualMesh construct.

 Open the <a href="http://172.18.0.220/productpage" target="_blank">bookinfo app</a> again with a web browser.